Tom Kain: International career

-Post-Playing Career
+Post-playing career

-He retired from active playing at the age of 27 while with Kansas City and was hired by Adidas.
+Kain retired from active playing at the age of 27 while with Kansas City and was hired by Adidas.
 He steadily rose through the company's ranks and became its Director of U.S. Soccer by his mid-thirties.
 Nike eventually lured Kain away from Adidas.

 His success at Adidas and Nike led to SoccerAmerica selecting him as their #24 most influential person in U.S. soccer.

-Nike

-Kain departed Nike on May 8, 2018 as the result of investigation into workplace behavior at the company.
+Kain departed Nike on May 8, 2018, as the result of investigation into workplace behavior at the company.
 Eleven senior managers left Nike as of May 8.